5 Free Linux screenshot tools | How to take a screenshot in Linux?

 Click on the tool to select an area.
 After selecting an area press enter to capture a screenshot.

-Flameshot also supports some keyboard shortcut making it easier for the user to save the image by using ctrl + s and even copy the image to the clipboard by hitting ctrl + c keys.
+Flameshot also supports some keyboard shortcuts making it easier for the user to save the image by using ctrl + s and even copy the image to the clipboard by hitting ctrl + c keys.

 Conclusion